carlosOrtizM/E-Commerce/README.md

 Attempting a Hexagonal architecture.

 For each Entity we´ve got:
-JPA Repositories
+JPA Repositories,
-Controllers (RESTful!?)
+Controllers (RESTful!?),
 Services

 Generic CRUD Interface that is implementented by all services.
 Users has a dependency injection (instead of longer service) that validates username & password.

 Also contains:
-DB Model
+DB Model,
 Data.sql (Tables Initializer)